minerva-ds/diabetes-risk-identification-and-prediction/README.md

 # D.R.I.P.: Diabetes Risk Identification and Prediction
 Diabetes impacts over 460 million people globally, with an estimated 22% of adults undiagnosed.
-D.R.I.P. is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html) designed to help healthcare providers pre-screen for diabetes risk and educate individuals about their risk factors.
-Powered by a machine learning model trained on data from the CDC's Behavioral Risk Factor Surveillance System, the application achieves a ROC AUC score of 0.826, successfully identifying 81% of at-risk individuals.
+D.R.I.P. is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html)[^4] designed to help healthcare providers pre-screen for diabetes risk and educate individuals about their risk factors.
+Powered by a machine learning[^1] model trained on data from the CDC's Behavioral Risk Factor Surveillance System, the application achieves a ROC AUC[^2] score of 0.826, successfully identifying 81% of at-risk individuals.

 ![Diabetes Risk Prediction](images/drip-header.png)